Deuteronomy 24:17-18

 Because the Lord redeemed Israel from slavery, Israel must preserve justice for the socially vulnerable and refuse to exploit a widow's essential covering as collateral.

-18 but you shall remember that you were a slave in Egypt, and Yahweh your God redeemed you there.
-Therefore I command you to do this thing.
+18 Remember that you were slaves in Egypt, and the LORD your God redeemed you from that place.
+Therefore I am commanding you to do this.

 Because the LORD redeemed Israel from slavery, Israel must preserve justice for the socially vulnerable and refuse to exploit a widow's essential covering as collateral.